Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Results

-\tb{From the Left panel of Figure \ref{fig.RBH1}, it is evident that almost all debris is bound to the BH for all $a^\star$ values, with the mass of the bound debris being the initial WD mass minus the core mass.
+From the left panel of Figure \ref{fig.RBH1}, it is evident that almost all debris is bound to the BH for all $a^\star$ values, with the mass of the bound debris being the initial WD mass minus the core mass.
 The bound debris, having negative specific energy, is accreted by the BH.
-On the other hand, the surviving core, following an elliptical trajectory, returns to the pericenter and again loses mass.
+On the other hand, the surviving core, predicted to follow an elliptical trajectory, is expected to return to the pericenter, where it may lose additional mass in consecutive interactions.
 However, in this work, we focus solely on the single interaction between the WD and BH, so we stop the simulation after the first pericenter passage once all bound debris is accreted by the BH.
 Multiple passages could result in interesting physics, which we leave for a future study.
-To calculate the fallback rate of the bound debris, we tracked the amount of mass falling onto the black hole through the accretion radius ($3\,r_t \simeq 82\,r_g$), then took the numerical derivative of the data to obtain $\dot{M}$, shown in the Right panel of Figure \ref{fig.RBH1} for different values of $a^\star$.
+To calculate the fallback rate of the bound debris, we tracked the amount of mass falling onto the black hole through the accretion radius ($3\,r_t \simeq 82\,r_g$), then took the numerical derivative of the data to obtain $\dot{M}$, shown in the right panel of Figure \ref{fig.RBH1} for different values of $a^\star$.
 An interesting feature of the fallback rate is the presence of two peaks.
-The left arm in the Left panel of Figure \ref{fig.RBH1} is accreted first by the black hole, resulting in the first peak in the fallback rate plots in the Right panel of the same figure.}
+The left arm in the left panel of Figure \ref{fig.RBH1} is accreted first by the black hole, resulting in the first peak in the fallback rate plots in the right panel of the same figure.